 - That while a student at Wharton I worked on a year-long consulting project for a little company out of Boston called AthenaHealth and got to know co-founder and health innovation rock star Todd Park before he was famous?

 - That as part of an entrepreneurship class in b-school I co-authored the original business plan for what would become Infiniti Medical, a leader in the veterinary medical device space now run by my former classmate Jared Finegold?

-- That I unbelievably passed up not one, but two opportunities to be an early stage employee at NYC-based success story ZocDoc (current valuation $700mm)?
+- That I unbelievably passed up not one, but two opportunities to be an early stage employee at NYC-based success story ZocDoc (last public valuation = $700mm $1.6 billion)?

 - That I was voted best sense of humor by my fellow residency colleagues?